 LBJ LAKEWEED TREATMENT PROGRAM

+A non-native nuisance aquatic weed called Eurasian watermilfoil has infested many areas of the Highland Lakes, especially Lake LBJ.
 Watermilfoil was originally established in Lake Austin in the 50’s to attract ducks and has been misnamed duckweed ever since.
 It grew well in this new environment and quickly became the dominant plant species.
 It does provide good cover for fish but grows so fast and spreads so rapidly that it makes fishing, swimming and boating very difficult.
-We often hear stories of overheated, and sometimes ruined, jet skis and boats due to clogged water intakes and kids that don’t want to fish or swim in the lake anymore because of this plant.
+We often hear stories of overheated, and sometimes ruined, jet skis and boats due to clogged water intakes and kids that don’t want to fish or swim in the lake anymore because of this lake weed.

 Growing up, we spent lots of time on Lake Austin.
 Our experience there with watermilfoil makes us believe that it will be a problem in Lake LBJ from now.
 Lowering the lake helps temporarily but this lake weed will come back due to the uncountable number of seeds already in the lake bed and to the fact that any small fragment can establish a new plant.
 All of the boats that chop it up and folks that cut it and let it drift away are just helping to spread it.
 The only really effective way to control watermilfoil on Lake LBJ is to treat it with approved herbicides.